Retloldin/spiderfoot/README.md

-# NOTICE: FORKED REPO, Maintence Only
+# NOTICE: FORKED REPO, Maintenance Only, PR's Welcome.

 I have forked this repo to maintain the original.
 I have merged the following PRs from [The Original](https://github.com/smicallef/spiderfoot/pulls)